Sadegh Shirani

 (2) Asymptotic Analysis of Multi-Class Advance Patient Scheduling

-with H. Abouee-Mehrizi and M. K. S. Faradonbeh
+with H. Abouee-Mehrizi and M. K. S. Faradonbeh, Major Revision at Management Science, 2024.

 Journal Papers